alimozdemir/Hangfire.ThemeEngine/README.md

 # Hangfire.ThemeEngine
 A theme engine for hangfire.
-It includes more than one themes.
+It includes more than one theme.